Logo Outpost The Hague Sitemap

 Insurance

 In The Netherlands, insurance policies are purchased from an insurer, either directly or via an intermediary.
-Recommended insurances are: personal liability insurance, house and house contents insurance, continuous travel insurance, car insurance, car legal aid insurance, passenger accident insurance, insurance for valuables, family legal aid insurance etc.
+As both bank and insurer they can offer tailor-made advice and a range of products and services that ties in with your specific situation.
+The banks in the Netherlands can take care of your personal insurance matters, like liability insurance, house contents insurance, house insurance, continuous travel insurance, car insurance, car legal aid insurance, passenger accident insurance, insurance for valuables, family legal aid insurance etc.

 Shopping